Aggtaa/nats-micro-js/README.md

 }
 ```

-### Balanced behavior
+### Balanced behavior (default)
-If you call `balanced.balanced`, having N instances of `balanced` microservice, every one of them will receive and respond to every Nth call on average.
+If you call `balance-demo.balanced`, having N instances of `balance-demo` microservice, every one of them will receive and respond to every Nth call on average.
 The logic of load balancing is based on NATS internal "queue groups" functionality ans is described in its documentation.

 ### Unbalanced behavior
-If you send a call to `balanced.all` however, it will be received and responded by **every** `balanced` microservice that has the `all` method.
+If you send a call to `balance-demo.all` however, it will be received and responded by **every** `balance-demo` microservice that has the `all` method.

 This is useful for broadcast event buses, when you want all microservices to receive an even no matter what and possibly respond to it.